umfy/sanguine-oasis/posts/3-actions.md

 - push 3m -> 6m
 - aimed hit

+#### Basic attack

+It's the most default way of dealing damage.
+It's weapon damage plus 1 for each success rolled.

 #### Melee combat

 If attacker wins they choose how to spend the fighting success.
-If defender wins they deal higher die damage to opponent and dodge.
+If defender wins they dodge and hit Basic Attack.
 If the defender doesn't currently hold melee weapon they can only cause unarmed damage.

 #### Ranged combat

 If attacker wins they choose how to spend the fighting success.
 If defender wins they dodge or block.
-When Ranged attacks are performed aganist opponents in melee range, the defender can deal higher die damage and dodge like in melee combat.
+When Ranged attacks are performed aganist opponents in melee range, the defender that wins dodges and hits Basic Attack like in melee combat.

 ### Casting spells

-If a target is affected by the spell aganist their will, they can oppose it with a skill roll to dodge it or if at melee range dodge it and deal higher die damage.
+If a target is affected by the spell aganist their will, they can oppose it with a skill roll to dodge it or if at melee range dodge it and hit Basic Attack.
 If there is no active opposition, the spell just works without rolling the dice.

 When casting spells you end your turn unarmed.